weirdsmiley/wssite-content/authors/manas.md

 high-performing code generation.
 I have decent exposure with X86 assembly, assemblers and debuggers as well.

-I talk here about compilers, programming languages, literature and philosophy.
+I talk here about compilers, programming languages, quantum computing, literature and philosophy.